k0sproject/k0smotron/README.md

 ## Creating a cluster

-To create a cluster, you need to create a `K0smotronCluster` resource.
+To create a cluster, you need to create a `Cluster` resource.
 The `spec` field is used for optional settings, so you can just pass `null` as the value.

 ```
 cat <<EOF | kubectl apply -n <namespace> -f-
 apiVersion: k0smotron.io/v1beta1
-kind: K0smotronCluster
+kind: Cluster
 metadata:
   name: my-k0smotron
 spec: null